 Voting booths are governed by the following provisions.
 [1985, c.
 161, §6 (NEW).]

+1. Provided by municipality.
 The municipal officers of each municipality shall provide a sufficient number of voting booths for each election.
 Those municipalities using voting machines must comply with section 811, subsection 4.

 A. In a general election, the municipal officers in each municipality must provide at least one voting booth for each 200, or fraction exceeding 1/2 of that number, of the qualified voters in each voting place.
 For purposes of this paragraph, "qualified voters" does not include voters who have been designated as inactive as a result of voter list maintenance procedures.
 [2003, c.
 407, §17 (AMD).]

 A-1.
 In every election, the municipal officers shall provide at least one voting booth in each voting place that is accessible for persons with disabilities.
 The accessible voting booth may be used to meet the minimum requirements under paragraph A, except that it may not be the only voting booth used at the polling place.
 [2007, c.
 455, §25 (AMD).]

 B. In other than a general election, the municipal officers may provide fewer voting booths than required by paragraph A when circumstances indicate that fewer booths will be adequate to provide for an orderly flow of voters on election day.
 [1985, c.
 161, §6 (NEW).]

 C. In any election, the municipal officers may provide more than the number of voting booths required by paragraph A. [1985, c.
 161, §6 (NEW).]